-Lancashire take control at Somerset
+Lancashire take control against Somerset

 Lancashire are in control against Somerset after bowling them out for 90 before claiming crucial late wickets.

-Lancashire lost their last two first-innings wickets quickly on day two and were all out for 373 at Taunton.
+Lancashire lost their last two first-innings wickets quickly on day two at Taunton to be bowled out for 373.

 Paceman Jack Blatherwick then returned career-best figures of 4-28 as Somerset were skittled in just 38.2 overs.

-After Lancashire asked them to follow-on with a lead of 283, opener Tom Lammonby scored 100 but Luke Wells claimed 3-8 as they closed on 226-4.
+After Lancashire asked them to follow on with a lead of 283, opener Tom Lammonby hit 100 but Luke Wells claimed 3-8 as the hosts closed on 226-4.

 Part-time leg-spinner Wells removed Lammonby, captain Tom Abell for his second duck of the day, and Azhar Ali in an inspired spell as Somerset collapsed from 194-1 to 199-4.

-It was still a good fightback by the hosts in their second innings having looked all at sea first time around with Blatherwick and Tom Bailey (3-9) starring for Lancashire.
+It was still a good fightback by the hosts in their second innings having looked all at sea first time around, with Blatherwick and Tom Bailey (3-9) starring for Lancashire.

 Led by 21-year-old opener Lammonby, they scored at almost five an over to close 57 behind.